1arry1iu/archetype/README.md

 ![](https://github.com/1arry1iu/everything/blob/main/ET_Avatar.png)

 Welcome to Archetype (ACT), your ultimate companion for a wide range of tasks.
-ACT is designed to generate useful personas that cater to your specific needs.
+ACT is designed to generate useful archetypal personas that cater to your specific needs.

 ### Template Archetyes